A symbiosis of beauty and cosiness

 Here you’ll find all the information and more tour tips for your journey by bike and boat in Austria.

 Of course we have also adapted cycle tours for our smallest guests.
 Because the best time of the year should be the time spent with your loved ones.
 We also offer our most popular cycle tours in a family friendly version.
 The stage lengths are shortened a bit, the route is simplified and voila – we have a cycle tour that can also be cycled by children.
-For example, biking the Danube Cycle Path from Linz to Vienna, or it may be the Inn Cycle Path for families?
+For example, biking the Danube Cycle Path from Linz to Vienna, or it may be the Ten Lakes tour for families?

 The Austrian climate